-In 2018, in collaboration with another area manufacturer, we formed a high-tech manufacturing and engineering program bringing in 16 students from two high schools.
+Hypertherm's SHAPE for STEM program connects our Associates to students in a multitude of ways.
+Our Associates are highly engaged in supporting our program.
+In 2018 we engaged more than 1,000 students either at Hypertherm or in the classroom.
+Through our educational tours, cutting demonstrations, hands on activities, job shadow days, February Vacation Camp for middle school students, and mentoring outreach, we regularly have students within our company walls.
+In 2018, in collaboration with another area manufacturer, we formed a hightech manufacturing and engineering program bringing in 16 students from two high schools.
 The students were here daily for an entire semester of programming while earning high school credits.
 In addition, New Hampshire students had the opportunity to earn college credits as part of the Running Start program.
 On April 10, we held a Girls Technology Day where we focused on inspiring and igniting STEM careers for 55 female high school students.
 On October 12, with sponsorship from Kronos Technologies, we took part in National Manufacturing Day by hosting 65 middle school students from a school which hadn't been able to visit us before.
-If a school is not able to travel to us, they are able to view our virtual tour on our website, so their students can still learn about careers in STFM.
+If a school is not able to travel to us, they are able to view our virtual tour on our website, so their students can still learn about careers in STEM.